-- 6.6.1.1 Date Accessibility is the ability to maintain database operations with full data access after the permanent irrecoverable failure of any single Durable Medium containing database tables, recovery log data, or Database Metadata. - 6.6.1.2 Durable Medium is a data storage medium that is inherently non-volatile such as a magnetic disk or tape.
+- 6.6.1.1 Date Accessibility is the ability to maintain database operations with full data access after the permanent irrecoverable failure of any single Durable Medium containing database tables, recovery log data, or Database Metadata, or the loss of a Node in an HCI Cluster. - 6.6.1.2 Durable Medium is a data storage medium that is inherently non-volatile such as a magnetic disk or tape.
 Durable Media is the plural of Durable Medium.